 - Community: Working alongside parents/carers, health and care professionals, police and other relevant agencies to keep families safe.

-Mr Jamie Hutchinson (Head Teacher) is the Designated Lead for E-Safety.
+Mr James Hutchinson (Head Teacher) is the Designated Lead for E-Safety.
 The link below will take you to up-to-date E-Safety news and a ‘Contact Us’ page if you have any concerns or questions.

 Prevent & Radicalisation

 Foxwood Academy is committed to keeping children, young people and adults safe from all forms of extremism.
 All staff and visitors are expected to uphold principles of British Values including individual liberty and mutual respect, rule of law, mutual respect and tolerance of those with different faiths and beliefs.
 This is in line with DfE guidance to minimise the threat of extremism.